The-Lounge/TheLounge/README.md

 Unless otherwise noted, you should run commands from the root directory of the project.

 Every time `package.json` changes, you will need to run `npm i`.
 This command installs all *local* NPM modules defined for the project.
-This also applies to `bower.json`, which handles browser dependencies through [Bower](http://bower.io/).
-For the Bower components, run `bower i`.
+Both Node JS (server) and browser dependencies are installed through npm, and included through Browserify.
+Server dependencies should be installed with `npm i [name] --save` and browser dependencies with `npm i [name] --save-dev`

-To start the Sails server, you need to run ~~`sails lift`.~~ `npm start`.
+To start the Sails server, you need to run `npm start`.
 This command points to a script defined in `package.json` that runs the server.
 When the sails server is running, you can view the app at `http://localhost:1337`.
 (I don't have PM2 working with sails yet, so don't worry about it)
 You will see message in your browser console similar to `Now connected to Sails`.